solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.networking.v1alpha2.failover_service.md

 <a name="networking.mesh.gloo.solo.io.FailoverServiceSpec"></a>

 ### FailoverServiceSpec
 A FailoverService creates a new hostname to which services can send requests.
-Requests will be routed based on a list of backing traffic targets ordered by decreasing priority.
-When outlier detection detects that a traffic target in the list is in an unhealthy state, requests sent to the FailoverService will be routed to the next healthy traffic target in the list.
-For each traffic target referenced in the FailoverService's BackingServices list, outlier detection must be configured using a TrafficPolicy.<br>Currently this feature only supports Services backed by Istio.
+Requests will be routed based on a list of backing TrafficTargets ordered by decreasing priority.
+When outlier detection detects that a TrafficTarget in the list is in an unhealthy state, requests sent to the FailoverService will be routed to the next healthy TrafficTarget in the list.
+For each TrafficTarget referenced in the FailoverService's BackingServices list, outlier detection must be configured using a TrafficPolicy.<br>Currently this feature only supports Services backed by Istio.

 | Field | Type | Label | Description |